-I used regular white chocolate chips to emulate a ‘whipped cream.’
+- I used regular white chocolate chips.
 Milk or dark chocolate are other yummy options.

 More Pumpkin Recipes You May Enjoy

-If you make these no bake pumpkin pie bites, be sure to leave a comment below.
-Love to know how you enjoyed!
-Thank you!
+If you make these no bake pumpkin pie bites, be sure to leave a comment below!

-- ½ cup pure pumpkin puree (not 'pumpkin pie filling')
+- ½ cup pure pumpkin puree (canned pumpkin puree), not pumpkin pie filling

 - 3 tablespoons maple syrup